 Minor source fees are based on the sum of allowable and/or actual emissions of allregulated pollutants at the source.
 An annual emission fee is not charged for carbonmonoxide.
 All annual emission fees are due by the first day of the month that the fee isdue (based on the county in which the source is located).

 The air contaminant source must be operated in accordance with the terms of the permit and any other applicable requirements from air pollution control regulations.
 In the case of a denial, the applicant may appeal to the APC Board.
 An operating permit is not transferable from one owner to another.
 Any modification to the source requires a Construction Permit.
 Permit conditions may be appealed by filing a petition for reconsideration with the Technical Secretary.

 For air contaminant sources located in Davidson, Hamilton, or Shelby counties, the applicant must contact and obtain a permit from the applicable county air permit agency.
 For all other counties, applications and assistance can be obtained from the Division of Air Pollution Control.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.

 » Tennessee Small Business Assistance Program - (800) 734-3619

 » University of Tennessee Center For Industrial Services - (615) 532-8657

 » EPA Small Business Ombudsman / Asbestos - (202) 554-1404

 » EPA Air Quality Planning and Permits - (919) 541-2777